4 - 12

 Managed by Uganda Wildlife Authority, Rwenzori National Park is considered a model for the integration of cultural values into the Protected Area Management framework, as an innovative approach to resource management - the first of its kind in Africa.
 The name Rwenzori stems from ‘nzururu’, which means 'place of snow' in the Bakonzo language.
 217 bird species have been recorded and the montane forests are home to threatened animals such as the African forest elephant, eastern chimpanzee and L'Hoest's monkey.

-Gorilla permits cost $700 (included) and are issued by the UWA on a first come, first served basis.
+Gorilla permits cost $700 per person (not included) and are issued by the UWA on a first come, first served basis.
 For this reason, you need to book this holiday as far in advance as possible to ensure we can secure you a permit.
-In addition to your £200 deposit, we will ask you for a £550 downpayment on your adventure to purchase your permit.
+In addition to your £300 or $350 deposit, we will ask you for a £600 or $700 downpayment on your adventure to purchase your permit once the departure is confirmed.
 This is refundable (on cancellation by you) only if our partner agency is able to re-sell the permit on to another operator (which they make every effort to do).

 Single rooms are available on a first come, first served basis.
 There are no single rooms available during the Rwenzori mountain trek (Day 2 - 5).
 We will charge on a pro-rata basis if a single room is not available to book for part of the trip where it would have been possible.

 Carbon Compensation is not the perfect solution, and it is important to first reduce our carbon emissions as much as we can, yet trees remain an excellent natural technology to sequester carbon dioxide from the atmosphere to slow global warming.

 For every client and guide who attends a YellowWood Adventure, we donate £30 to our partner charity WeForest to plant 15 trees to (over) compensate for the carbon footprint of the tour.